-The fresh inquest has heard claims the recruit was "constantly punished", assaulted and bullied, and at one stage "shackled", but former barracks staff have said they would have known if there was mistreatment.
+It heard from more than 170 witnesses.
+There were claims the recruit was "constantly punished", assaulted and bullied, and at one stage "shackled", but former barracks staff have said they would have known if there was mistreatment.

-Pte James was found dead with a bullet through her forehead in woodland outside the barracks in November 1995.
+Pte James was found with a bullet through her forehead in woodland outside the barracks, five months after Pte Benton's death.

-That verdict was quashed by the High Court and a second inquest was held in 2016, when coroner Brian Barker QC ruled her death was suicide.
+That was quashed by the High Court and a second inquest held in 2016, when coroner Brian Barker QC concluded her death was suicide.

-He said the wound was "self-inflicted" and Pte James fired the gun intentionally.
+He said the wound was "self-inflicted" and the 18-year-old recruit from Llangollen in north Wales had fired the gun intentionally.

-The coroner also said there was a "sexualised" atmosphere at the barracks and there were far too few officers to train and look after the young squaddies, who were bored and undisciplined.
+The coroner agreed there was a "sexualised" atmosphere at the barracks and there were far too few officers to train and look after the young recruits, who were bored and undisciplined.